Brunswick 3

 The Brunswick team are looking forward to sharing more from ‘A Garment’s Life’ as they wrap up the Conversation Series with two final sessions this week.
 Stay tuned!

-From 3rd to 26th July 2023, our Brunswick Research Studio was home to the Wear & Care Exhibition, exploring concepts of reuse and redesign through a showcase of redesigned second-hand clothing pieces.
+From 3rd to 26th July 2023, our Brunswick Research Studio was home to a Student Second-hand Clothing Redesign Display, exploring concepts of reuse and redesign through a showcase of redesigned second-hand clothing pieces.

 Our PlaceLab Brunswick team collaborated with RMIT’s School of Fashion & Textiles to feature a selection of garments redesigned and produced by students undertaking the course Fashion Design Reuse, led by Course Coordinator Dr Georgia McCorkill.